ljstephenson/wand/README.md

 ```

 Please develop on a branch other than master (e.g. dev) so that you don't break
 things for other people trying to install it!
+There's a simulation mode for the
+server that doesn't access either the wavemeter or the acquisition card (and
+doesn't require that the wavemeter dll is even installed) to use while
+developing, but produces data that is similar to real data.

 ## Testing